BramVanroy/spacy_conll/README.rst

                             default. (default: cp1252)
       -b INPUT_STR, --input_str INPUT_STR
                             Input string to parse. (default: None)
+      -t, --is_tokenized    Enable this option when your text has already been tokenized (space-seperated). (default: False)
       -o OUTPUT_FILE, --output_file OUTPUT_FILE
                             Path to output file.
 If not specified, the output will be printed on standard output. (default: None)